wp-plugins/ft-calendar/readme.txt

 Key features include:

 * Recurring Events
-* Multiple Colors
+* Multiple Color Labels
 * Multiple Shortcodes and Widgets
 * Full sized calendar
 * Sexy Google Calendar UI
-* Uses custom post types
 * Events can be attached to any Post, Page, or custom post type
-* Premium support and custom development available if required
+* Premium support and custom development available

 == Installation ==

 1. Upload the entire `ft-calendar` folder to your `/wp-content/plugins/` folder.
-2. Go to the 'Plugins' page in the menu and activate the plugin.
+1. Go to the 'Plugins' page in the menu and activate the plugin.
-3. Create at least one calendar.
+1. Create at least one calendar.
-4. Type `[ftcalendar]` into any Post or Page you want SimpleMap to be displayed in.
+1. Type `[ftcalendar]` into any Post or Page you want SimpleMap to be displayed in.
-5. Visit the FT Calendar Help page inside your WordPress dashboard to discover more shortcodes and widgets
+1. Visit the FT Calendar Help page inside your WordPress dashboard to discover more shortcodes and widgets

 == Frequently Asked Questions ==